facebook/rocksdb/docs/_posts/2021-10-08-ribbon-filter.markdown

 ## Problem & background
 Bloom filters play a critical role in optimizing point queries and some range queries in LSM-tree storage systems like RocksDB.
-Very large DBs often use 10%-30% of their RAM memory for (Bloom) filters, so that (average case) read performance can be very good despite high (worst case) read amplification, [which is useful for lowering write and/or space
+Very large DBs can use 10% or more of their RAM memory for (Bloom) filters, so that (average case) read performance can be very good despite high (worst case) read amplification, [which is useful for lowering write and/or space